We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 If you’re motivated, you can check most of those things and then some off your list.

-However you choose to spend your day on the Strip, you should definitely plan on dinner and a show for your first night in town.
+However you choose to spend day 1 on the Las Vegas Strip, you should definitely plan on dinner and a show for your first night in town.

 Remember, Las Vegas calls itself the Entertainment Capital of the World.
 It’s a fair nickname, as your options are nearly endless here.